gophergala2016/rex/docs/design.md

 Zeroconf (mDNS) is used for discovery over the LAN.
 When the server application starts a bus is created by REx.
-After the bus is bound to a random port and REx begins listening an mDNS service record is configured specificying the port on which REx clients should connect.
+After the bus is bound to a random port and REx begins listening an mDNS service record is configured specifying the port on which REx clients should connect.

 ###Client Sessions